Thomas-Shephard/ubuntu-ansible-setup/README.md

-# Ubuntu Setup with Ansible
+# Ubuntu Ansible Setup

 This project provides a set of Ansible playbooks to automate the setup and configuration of a secure Ubuntu server, ready to host web applications in Docker containers.

-It automates the following:
-- **Initial Server Hardening:** Creates a new user, configures SSH, sets up a firewall, and installs security tools like Fail2ban.
-- **Core Services:** Installs Docker (in rootless mode for enhanced security), Docker Compose, and Nginx.
-- **VPN Access:** Sets up a WireGuard VPN server to provide secure access to internal services.
-- **Automated Deployments:** Configures a centralized webhook listener to automatically deploy applications from a Git repository when changes are pushed.

 ## Requirements

 - **Ansible:** Must be installed on your local machine.
-You can install it using pip: `pip install ansible`.
   **Note:** Ansible does not support Windows as a control node.
 If you are on Windows, it is recommended to use Windows Subsystem for Linux (WSL) to run Ansible.
-- **Ubuntu:** A fresh installation of Ubuntu 24.04 or 25.04.
+- **Ubuntu:** A fresh installation of Ubuntu 24.04 or later.
-- **Root Access:** You will need root access to the server for the initial playbook run.
+- **Root Access:** You will need root access to the server for the initial setup run.

-## Project Structure

-- **`playbook.yml`**: The main playbook for initial setup and application deployment.
-- **`add_client.yml`**: The playbook for adding new VPN clients.
-- **`initial_setup/`**: An Ansible role for the initial server configuration.
-- **`app_deployment/`**: An Ansible role for deploying an application.
-- **`wireguard_add_client/`**: An Ansible role for adding new WireGuard clients.

 ---

+## Usage

+This project uses a two-playbook workflow: `setup.yml` for initial server configuration, and `deploy.yml` for deploying applications.

-## 1. Initial Server Setup
+### Step 1: Initial Server Setup
-This section outlines the essential steps to prepare your Ubuntu machine, including user creation, SSH hardening, and core service installations.

-### Steps
+This playbook performs the initial, one-time server setup.
+It hardens the server, installs necessary services (Nginx, WireGuard, etc.), and creates a new administrative user with `sudo` privileges.

 1.  **Create an Inventory File:**
-    Create a file named `inventory` in the root of this project with the IP address of your server:
+    Create a file named `inventory` in the root of this project with the IP address of your server. **You must connect as `root` for this first step.**
     ```ini
     [servers]
     your_server_ip ansible_user=root